lambdaclass/concrete/README.md

 - Traits and Generics
 - REPL for connecting to running services and for quick iteration
 - Compile to MLIR, WASM and generate C code
+- Financials decimal type and bigint type as part of the standard library
 - Implemented in Rust

 ### Anti-features